skinnerjc/inspect_proxmox_sandbox/README.md

         ),
         # You will need a separate SDN per sample, or the VMs will be able to see each other
         # IP ranges *must* be distinct, unfortunately.
-        # If you don't care about any of this, just change the third octet (20) in the range to
+        # If you don't care about any of this, you can leave this blank
-        # something unique for each sample.
+        # and you will get an IP range somewhere in 192.168.[2 - 253].0/24
         sdn_config=SdnConfig(
             vnet_configs=(
                 VnetConfig(